Culture Clash (performance troupe)

 Culture Clash is a performance troupe that currently comprises writer-comedians Richard Montoya, Ric Salinas, and Herbert Sigüenza.
 Their work is of a satirical nature.

 Culture Clash was founded on May 5, 1984, at the Galería de la Raza in San Francisco's Mission District, by the writers José Antonio Burciaga, Marga Gómez, Monica Palacios, Richard Montoya, Ric Salinas, and Herbert Siguenza.
 The founding date is significant due to the importance of Cinco de Mayo to Mexican-Americans, the shared ethnicity of the majority of collaborators.
 Montoya and Sigüenza had both been involved in the Chicano art scene in the San Francisco Bay Area, Montoya being the son of Chicano poet, artist, and activist José Montoya, and Sigüenza having been involved in the art collective La Raza Graphics, which created works of graphic art to support campaigns of the Chicano Movement.

 Culture Clash's works range from comedic sketches to full-length plays and screenplays, all of which feature political satire and social satire.
 The troupe's members have appeared separately and together in several films and received numerous awards, commissions and grants.
 In 1993 they filmed 30 episodes of a sketch comedy television series, also called Culture Clash.
 Several episodes were aired on Fox affiliates.
-In 2006 they premiered two new full-length plays, the comedy Zorro in Hell and "SF: The Mexican Bus Mission Tour with CC!"
+In 2006 they premiered two new full-length plays, the comedy Zorro in Hell and SF: The Mexican Bus Mission Tour with CC!

-Their works have been collected in two volumes, Culture Clash: Life, Death and Revolutionary Comedy and Culture Clash in AmeriCCa: Four Plays.
+Culture Clash's works have been collected in two volumes: Culture Clash: Life, Death and Revolutionary Comedy and Culture Clash in AmeriCCa: Four Plays.
 Their papers are housed at the California State University, Northridge (CSUN) Special Collections and Archives in the University Library.

-Touring Around America
+Touring around America

 In the initial tour of Culture Clash, the group incorporated a wide variety of comedy sketches.
-However, the first tour led the group to start to consider other aspects of Latin culture in America.
-They began to notice that Latino's from different areas of America were experiencing life and culture differently.
+However, the first tour led the group to start to consider other aspects of Latino culture in America.
+They began to notice that Latinos from different parts of the country were experiencing life and culture differently.
 “Those experiences changed our work,” Montoya said.

 “We went from West Coast Mexican-American and Chicano issues to considering second- and third-generation matters — where they live, do they think like their grandparents, and how the different Latino groups behave in different regions of the country.
 We came away from that 10-year experience with a broadened world view.
 We understood we were not just a monolithic group, but that the Hispanic makeup is a wide group of people all with different experiences.”.

 Gradually this focused the troupe's performances to become more serious about performance art and broadening the Latino experience to fit different areas of America.